Marcel3245/Path-Planning-in-ROS-2-for-Industrial-Robotics_Bachelor-s-thesis/ur5/README.md

 ## Project Core (`UR5`)

-This directory (`UR5`) contains the core code for the project, including the UR5 description and the main logic.
+This directory (`UR5`) contains the core code for the project, including the UR5, with gripper, description and the main logic.
 The code is organized into ROS 2 packages.

 As described in the ROS 2 documentation, a package serves as an organizational unit for your code, enabling easier installation, sharing, and release.